 IFA bye-laws and regulations

 Our reputation rests on that of our members, students, affiliates, member firms and contracted firms.
-IFA’s regulatory framework helps to protect the public by making sure our members, students, affiliates, member firms and contracted firms maintain the highest ethical and professional standards and conduct.
+The IFA’s regulatory framework helps to protect the public by making sure our members, students, affiliates, member firms and contracted firms maintain the highest ethical and professional standards.

-Through its regulatory, compliance and supervisory functions the IFA monitors adherence with these standards and will support and take action through its independent disciplinary function if the standards are not met.
+Through its regulatory, compliance and supervisory functions the IFA monitors adherence to those standards and will take action through its independent disciplinary processes if the standards are not met.

 The Articles effective from 1 January 2018 set out how the IFA is to operate, including the limited liability of members, application for (and termination of) membership, directors’ powers, responsibilities, appointment and termination, and the conduct of Board meetings and General Meetings.